This is a documentation for Board Game Arena: play board games online !

 level

-Note: at this moment this only have impact in fancy lobby mode, presentation of level or checkboxes are not avaiable via normal table creation ui (such as in studio, or when you click Play button in control panel)
+Note: At this moment this only has an impact in fancy lobby mode; The presentation of level or checkboxes is not available via normal table creation UI (such as in studio, or when you click Play button in control panel).

 {